OpenKMI Workshop at IEEE Medical Imaging Conference 2023

 Moderator: Elizabeth Li (University of Pennsylvania)

-2:00 Open-source software effort: experience learned from image reconstruction development
+2:00 Open-source software development for kinetic modelling: lessons learned from image reconstruction [Slides]

 Kris Thielemans (University College London)